Expert Slide and Photo Scanning Since 2002.

 Q. What is the resolution that you scan the slides at?

 A. Standard 35mm Slides are scanned at 4,000 ppi or dpi and will be approximately 5,256.00 X 3,544.00 = 18,627,264 pixels.
 This is a high quality scan and is going to be more than sufficient for most uses other than blowing up to a huge size for printing.
 Paying a higher price for a higher resolution scan is not going to benefit most people.
 They are just wasting their money.
 If you just want to make 4x6", 5x7" or 8x10" prints from these images, you will be just fine.
 Why pay for extra ppi if you don't need it?
 Its like paying for high octane premium gasoline when your engine will run perfectly fine on regular unleaded.
 It can make the difference between having your slide conversion be affordable or not.
-Why don't you take advantage of our free sample scan and demo disk offer and see for yourself exactly what you are going to get?
+Why don't you take advantage of our free sample scan offer and see for yourself exactly what you are going to get?

 Q. How many 35mm slides can you fit on a data DVD?